 Three Rivers Petroglyph Site is about 23 miles North of Tularosa on Highway 54.
 A trail beginning at the visitor’s shelter winds through piles of rocks decorated with thousands of drawings carved in the rocks by the Jornada Mongollon Indians as far back as 1,000 years ago.
 There is also an ancient dwelling site and a picnic and camping area.
 (575) 525-4300.

 Eagle Ranch Pistachios Groves and Visitor Center, approximately 5 1/2 miles south of Tularosa, has a gift shop featuring pistachio nut products, NM wine, homemade treats, local crafts, and unique southwestern gifts.
 Visit the Art Gallery, Coffee shop, and ask about tours.
 (575) 434-0035.
-McGinn’s Country Store is located between Tularosa and Alamogordo.
-They offer pistachio samples and free wine samples from the Arena Blanca Winery.
+McGinn’s PistachioLand is located between Tularosa and Alamogordo.
+They offer pistachio samples, 12 flavors of ice cream in their ice cream parlor, daily tours 10 am to 4 pm, and free wine samples from the Arena Blanca Winery.
+They are home to the World’s Largest Pistachio.
 800-368-3081.

 Extra Ordinary Places